Deadlines and Requirements

-This checklist will provide you with a list of tasks to be completed prior to your enrollment.
-Please note: Several tasks have a June 15 deadline.
+This 1st checklist will provide you with a list of initial tasks to be completed prior to your enrollment.

 Final transcript(s) from your degree-granting institution(s) showing degree conferral date must be on file with LSAC for the law school’s retrieval by August 31.
 Transcripts should be sent directly from your degree-granting institution to LSAC’s Credential Assembly Service (CAS).

 As an admitted student, you have a continuing responsibility, prior to enrollment and throughout your legal education, to disclose matters that may affect your answers to questions asked in the Character and Fitness portion of the Loyola University Chicago School of Law application for admission.
 Please contact the Law Admission Office at email@example.com to make any amendments to your application.

 In addition to a bar examination, there are character, fitness, and other qualifications for admission to the bar in every U.S. jurisdiction.
 Applicants are encouraged to determine the requirements for any jurisdiction in which they intend to seek admission by contacting the jurisdiction.
 Addresses for all relevant agencies are available through the National Conference of Bar Examiners.

 - Comprehensive Guide to Bar Admission Requirements: http://www.ncbex.org/publications/bar-admissions-guide/